John O'Donoghue (1960s pitcher)

+Early life

+O'Donoghue was born on October 7, 1939, in Kansas City, Missouri.
+He attended the University of Missouri, where he played on the baseball team.
+As a sophomore, he pitched on Missouri’s College World Series runner-up team in 1958, losing two consecutive games to the champion University of Southern California (USC) team.
+His earlier victory got Missouri into the third round of the tournament.

+The 18-year old O'Donoghue had pitched eight innings in the first loss to USC, and then came back the next night to pitch five innings, giving up only one run in a 12-inning loss to the Trojans.
+He was the first Missouri Tiger player ever to play in a Major League All-Star game.

 Playing career

+O'Donoghue was signed by the Kansas City Athletics in 1959.

 During his pitching career, O'Donoghue stood 6 ft 4 in tall and weighed 203 lb.
 He was primarily a starting pitcher during the first half of his major league career, and almost exclusively a reliever during the second half.
-From 1963–1967, he started in 93 of his 139 games, and from 1968–1971 relieved in 115 of his 118 games.
+From 1963 to 1967, he started in 93 of his 139 games, and from 1968 to 1971 relieved in 115 of his 118 games.

+Minor leagues

-O'Donoghue struggled greatly during his first four minor league seasons (1959–1962), from rookie ball to Double-A. He had a combined record of 26–39 with an earned run average of 5.54.
+O'Donoghue played in the Athletics minor league system from 1959 to 1963.
+He struggled greatly during his first four minor league seasons (1959–1962), from rookie ball to Double-A. He had a combined record of 26–39 with an earned run average of 5.54.
 In 499 innings pitched, he had given up 307 earned runs, struck out 360, and walked 358.
 In 1963, at the age of 24, it all began to come together.
 Pitching in the Eastern League and Pacific Coast League, he had a combined record of 14–11 with an ERA of 3.10 in 33 games (25 starts), leading to his call-up to the pitching-starved Athletics.

+Major leagues

+Kansas City

 O'Donoghue made his major league debut on September 29, 1963, the last day of the regular season.
 He was the starting pitcher in a home game against the Cleveland Indians at Municipal Stadium.
-He gave up just two runs (one earned) in six innings, but was the losing pitcher as Jim "Mudcat" Grant and the Tribe prevailed, 2–1.

-O'Donoghue first major league career win came on May 12, 1964 at Dodger Stadium.
+He gave up just two runs (one earned) in six innings, but was the losing pitcher as Jim "Mudcat" Grant and Cleveland prevailed, 2–1.
+O'Donoghue’s first major league career win came on May 12, 1964 at Dodger Stadium.
 He started and pitched the first seven innings against the Los Angeles Angels, giving up two unearned runs, and the A's won by a score of 6–2.
 John Wyatt saved the game for him with two scoreless innings.

+He played two full seasons with the A's (1964–65) after the one start in 1963.
+His record was 19–33 with a 4.38 ERA.
+O'Donoghue made the American Leage All-Star Team in 1965, though he did not play in the game.